Building an Android App

 Configure Player Settings

-• Configure the Company Name, Product Name, and Package Name (in reverse domain style like com.companyname.appname).
+. - Configure the Company Name, Product Name, and Package Name (in reverse domain style like

 Sign the App

-• If you are releasing a build onto the Meta Quest Store you will also need to sign your App.
+- If you are releasing a build onto a public storefront you need to sign your App.
 Scroll down to Publishing settings in the Player Settings Window.

 Publishing Settings